 Edward "Beau" Necco

 Beau Necco is a father of two daughters and a Social Entrepreneur.
 Growing up in Appalachia, he learned how to create something out of nothing.
 It was great training for learning how to get past “no.” His first office in Huntington, WV was a mere $100 a month including utilities.
-20 years later, Necco employs 511 people and contracts with 1,893 foster parents in 22 locations, in four states.
+20 years later, Necco employs over 500 people and contracts with nearly 2000 foster parents in 22 locations, in four states.